-Cinematographer Russell Metty walked off the set, complaining that Stanley Kubrick was not letting him do his job.
-Metty was used to directors allowing him to call his own shots with little oversight, while Kubrick was a professional photographer who had shot some of his previous films by himself.
+Cinematographer Russell Metty walked off the set, complaining that Director Stanley Kubrick was not letting him do his job.
+Metty was used to directors allowing him to call his own shots with little oversight, while Kubrick was a professional photographer who had shot some of his previous movies by himself.
 Subsequently, Kubrick did the majority of the cinematography work.
-Metty complained about this up until the release of the film and even, at one point, asked to have his name removed from the credits.
-However, because his name was in the credits, when the film won the Academy Award for Best Cinematography, it was given to Metty, although he actually didn't shoot most of it.
+Metty complained about this up until the release of the movie and even, at one point, asked to have his name removed from the credits.
+However, because his name was in the credits, when this movie won the Academy Award for Best Cinematography, it was given to Metty, although he actually didn't shoot most of it.

-At first the studio did not want to give the blacklisted Dalton Trumbo screen credit for his work.
+At first, the studio did not want to give the blacklisted openly Communist Dalton Trumbo screen credit for his work.
 Stanley Kubrick said he would accept the credit.
 Kirk Douglas later said he was so appalled by Kubrick's attempt to claim credit for someone else's work that he used his clout to make sure Trumbo received his due credit, effectively ending the Hollywood blacklist.
-Trumbo had already been credited as the writer of Exodus (1960), although a delay caused that film to be released two months after this one.
-Trumbo's family publicly disputed Douglas' version of the story, as did producer Edward Lewis and the children of writer Howard Fast.
-In any case, the blacklist had been greatly undermined when Cecil B. DeMille hired Edward G. Robinson for The Ten Commandments (1956), reviving Robinson's career after the star had been nearly blacklisted for his past political activism.
+Trumbo had already been credited as the writer of Exodus (1960), although a delay caused that movie to be released two months after this one.
+Trumbo's family publicly disputed Douglas' version of the story, as did Producer Edward Lewis and the children of writer Howard Fast.
+In any case, the blacklist had been greatly undermined when Cecil B. DeMille hired Edward G. Robinson for The Ten Commandments (1956), reviving Robinson's career after he had been nearly blacklisted for his past political activism.

-Despite the film being a huge box-office success, gaining four Oscars and being considered to rank among the very best of historical epics, Stanley Kubrick disowned the movie and did not include it as part of his canon.
-Although his personal mark is a distinct part of the final picture, his contract did not give him complete control over the filming, the only occasion on which he did not exercise such control over one of his films.
+Despite this movie being a huge box-office success, gaining four Oscars, and being considered to rank among the very best of historical epics, Director Stanley Kubrick disowned the movie and did not include it as part of his canon.
+Although his personal mark is a distinct part of the final movie, his contract did not give him complete control over the filming, the only occasion on which he did not exercise such control over one of his movies.

 During the arduous, long shoot, Tony Curtis allegedly asked Jean Simmons, "Who do I have to screw to get off this film?"
 Some versions of the interaction include Simmons shouting back, "When you find out, let me know."

-This film is often mistakenly credited as the film debut (uncredited) of George Kennedy.
-It is not Kennedy, but rather stuntman/actor Bob Morgan, who strongly resembles Kennedy, as one of the rebel soldiers who announces "I'm Spartacus!" towards the end of the film.
-Kennedy had no association with the film.
+This movie is often mistakenly credited as the uncredited movie debut of George Kennedy.
+It is not Kennedy, but rather stuntman and actor Bob Morgan, who strongly resembles Kennedy, as one of the rebel soldiers who announces "I'm Spartacus!" towards the end of the movie.
+Kennedy had no association with this movie.

 Sir Peter Ustinov wrote Gracchus' dialogue about corpulence making a man pleasant.
 Ustinov couldn't understand how a sleazy low-class character like Batiatus could be friends with a high-ranking politician like Gracchus, until he reasoned that their stoutness gave them a common bond.

-Kirk Douglas was unsure about casting Jean Simmons as Varinia, as she was a British actress; American actors had been cast as the slaves and British actors had been cast as the Romans.
-Douglas actually wanted a German actress to play Varinia (her actual portrayal in the Howard Fast novel), but since none were pretty enough he decided to go with Simmons.
+Kirk Douglas was unsure about casting Jean Simmons as Varinia, as she was an English actress.
+American actors and actresses had been cast as the slaves, and British actors and actresses had been cast as the Romans.
+Douglas actually wanted a German actress to play Varinia (her actual portrayal in the Howard Fast novel), but since none were pretty enough, he decided to go with Simmons.

-In August 1958, Alciona Productions announced plans to produce a film entitled "Spartacus and the Gladiators' with Yul Brynner as star, Martin Ritt as director and United Artists as distributor.
-Kirk Douglas' agent Lew Wasserman suggesting he try having his film produced for Universal Pictures.
-With Dalton Trumbo's screenplay being completed in two weeks, Universal and Douglas won the "Spartacus" race.
+In August 1958, Alciona Productions announced plans to produce a movie titled "Spartacus and the Gladiators' with Yul Brynner as star, Martin Ritt as director, and United Artists as distributor.
+Kirk Douglas' agent Lew Wasserman suggesting he try having his movie produced for Universal Pictures.
+With openly Communist Dalton Trumbo's screenplay being completed in two weeks, Universal and Douglas won the "Spartacus" race.

 The intimate scenes were filmed in Hollywood, but Stanley Kubrick insisted that all battle scenes be filmed on a vast plain outside Madrid.
 Eight thousand trained troops from the Spanish were used to double as the Roman infantry.
 Kubrick directed the armies from the top of specially constructed towers.
 However, he eventually had to cut all but one of the gory battle scenes, due to negative audience reactions at preview screenings.
 So precise was Kubrick that even in arranging the bodies of the slaughtered slaves he had each "corpse" assigned with a number and instructions.

-The film's release occasioned both applause from the mainstream media and protests from anti-communist groups such as the National Legion of Decency, which picketed theaters showcasing the film.
-Its "legitimacy as an expression of national aspirations wasn't stilled until the newly elected John F. Kennedy crossed a picket line set up by anti-communist organizers to attend the film".
+The movie's release occasioned applause from the mainstream media and protests from anti-Communist groups, such as the National Legion of Decency, which picketed theaters showcasing the movie.
+Its "legitimacy as an expression of national aspirations wasn't stilled until the newly elected John F. Kennedy crossed a picket line set up by anti-Communist organizers to attend the film."

-In reality, Spartacus' chief lieutenant Crixus broke from him and led a large faction of his army on a desultory march against Rome.
-Dalton Trumbo's original script depicted this, but either Kirk Douglas or Stanley Kubrick removed it from the final film, where Crixus is a loyal follower.
+In reality, Spartacus' chief Lieutenant Crixus broke from him and led a large faction of his army on a desultory march against Rome.
+Dalton Trumbo's original script depicted this, but either Kirk Douglas or Stanley Kubrick removed it from the final cut, where Crixus is a loyal follower.

-The film parallels 1950s American history, specifically the House Committee on un-American Activities hearings and the civil rights movement.
-The hearings, where witnesses were ordered under penalty of imprisonment to "name names" of supposed communist sympathizers, closely resembles the climactic scene when the slaves, asked by Crassus to give up their leader by pointing him out from the multitude, each stand up to proclaim, "I am Spartacus".
-Howard Fast, who wrote the book on which the film was based, was jailed for his refusal to testify, and wrote the novel "Spartacus" while in prison.
+This movie parallels 1950s American history, specifically the House Committee on un-American Activities hearings and the civil rights movement.
+The hearings, where witnesses were ordered under penalty of imprisonment to "name names" of supposed Communist sympathizers, closely resembles the climactic scene when the slaves, asked by Crassus to give up their leader by pointing him out from the multitude, each stand up to proclaim, "I am Spartacus".
+Howard Fast, who wrote the book on which this movie was based, was jailed for his refusal to testify, and wrote the novel "Spartacus" while in prison.
 The comment of how slavery was a central part of American history is pointed to in the beginning in the scenes featuring Draba and Spartacus.
 Draba, who denies the friendship of Spartacus claiming "gladiators can have no friends", sacrifices himself by attacking Crassus rather than killing Spartacus.
-This scene points to the fact that Americans are indebted to the suffering of black slaves, who played a major role in building the country (a fact until fairly recently that was little, if at all, mentioned in US history books).
-The fight to end segregation and to promote the equality of African-Americans is seen in the mixing of races within the gladiator school as well as in the army of Spartacus, where all fight for freedom.
+This scene points to the fact that Americans are indebted to the suffering of black slaves, who played a major role in building the country (a fact until fairly recently that was little, if at all, mentioned in U.S. history books).
+The fight to end segregation and to promote the equality of African-Americans is seen in the mixing of races within the gladiator school, as well as in the army of Spartacus, where all fight for freedom.

-The soundtrack album runs less than 45 minutes and is not very representative of the score.
-There were plans to re-record a significant amount of the music with Alex North's friend and fellow film composer Jerry Goldsmith, but the project kept getting delayed.
+The soundtrack album runs less than forty-five minutes and is not very representative of the score.
+There were plans to re-record a significant amount of the music with Alex North's friend and fellow Composer Jerry Goldsmith, but the project kept getting delayed.
 Goldsmith died in 2004.
 Numerous bootleg recordings have been made, but none has good sound quality.

-The film's world premiere was held on September 22, 1960, at the DeMille Theatre in New York.
-The contract between the theater and Universal included a $1,000,000 film rental minimum, the highest ever for a motion picture.
+The world premiere was held on September 22, 1960, at the DeMille Theatre in New York City.
+The contract between the theater and Universal Pictures included a one million dollar rental minimum, the highest ever for a movie.

 The trivia items below may give away important plot points.

-When Laurence Olivier as Crassus issues the order "Crucify him!", after Spartacus has killed Antoninus, the two figures who move out of shot behind Kirk Douglas, ostensibly Olivier and John Gavin, are in fact a couple of brightly-lit extras of similar build and height.
+When Crassus (Sir Laurence Olivier) issues the order "Crucify him!", after Spartacus has killed Antoninus, the two figures who move out of shot behind Kirk Douglas, ostensibly Olivier and John Gavin, are in fact a couple of brightly-lit extras of similar build and height.